Want to just get started? Click here to sign up for WebiMax and start getting reviews today.

 Step 2 – Set Up Automated Review Requests

-Any post-purchase email, including confirmation numbers, receipts, and shipping updates can contain a section that asks for a review.
-Alternatively, you can set up automated campaigns specifically designed around reviews, where the request is the entire purpose of the message.
+Any post-purchase email should contain a section that asks for a review.
+You can also set up automated campaigns specifically designed around reviews, where the request is the entire purpose of the message.

 Experiment with both of these options.
-But timing is really important to consider here.
+But make sure you consider the timing of each message.

-For example, if you’re running an ecommerce website, asking customers to review your product in an order confirmation email may not be so effective—they haven’t received the product yet.
+For example, let’s say you’re running an ecommerce website.
+Asking customers to review your product in an order confirmation email may not be so effective because they haven’t received the product yet.
 You’d be better off waiting until the product has been delivered for at least a week.

 But a restaurant would have better luck asking for a review immediately following the meal.
 If you wait a week in this scenario, the customer might not even remember what they ordered.